ArshMarsh/logisticCargo/README.md

 # logisticCargo
 A simple web based application using react.js for front-end and Springboot for back-end for the logistics needs of a cargo delivery company.
-A local Mysql database was used for using the information and the usage of SQL queries was the main focus of this project
+A local Mysql database was used for storing data and the usage of SQL queries was the main focus of this project

 1. Contributors:
 Faaiz Khan/